anchpop/wise_mans_haskell/book.md

 House :: Color -> Residence
 ```

 See? `House` is a function that takes a color, and returns a `Residence`!marginnote(`House` on its own is *not* a residence, but `House Green` is.).
-But what I didn't tell you back then is that type constructors can take parameters, too!marginnote(These are called *parameterized types* or *parameterized type constructors*.).
+But type constructors can take parameters, too!marginnote(These are called *parameterized types* or *parameterized type constructors*.).
 Except their parameters aren't values, they're other types!
 The most common example is probably the type constructor `Maybe`.
 Here's how it's defined:

 ```haskell
 data Maybe a = Nothing | Just a